chinawrj/m5stickplus1.1/README.md

 ### 📋 Project Overview

 This project is based on ESP-IDF 5.5.1 framework, providing complete hardware driver support for M5StickC Plus 1.1 development board.
-It focuses on implementing safe and reliable AXP192 power management chip driver to ensure all peripheral dev├── main/
+It focuses on implementing safe and reliable AXP192 power management chip driver to ensure all peripheral devices work properly.
-│   ├── CMakeLists.txt           # Main program build config | 主程序构建配置
-│   ├── espnow_example_main.c    # Main program and demo code | 主程序和演示代码
-│   ├── espnow_example.h         # Project header file | 项目头文件
-│   ├── axp192.h                 # AXP192 driver header | AXP192驱动头文件
-│   ├── axp192.c                 # AXP192 driver implementation | AXP192驱动实现
-│   ├── st7789_driver.h          # TFT display driver header | TFT显示驱动头文件
-│   └── st7789_driver.c          # TFT display driver implementation | TFT显示驱动实现ork properly.

 ### 🎯 Project Goals